KWellesly/ML4Anime/index.md

   In contrast, our Euclidean un-normalized results were heavily based on high values quantitative features such as members, and did not give results similar to our on-hot encoded features.
 We can conclude from these results that normalizing our data is imperative to giving equal emphasis to our one-hot features and quantitative data features, but may result in skew due to normalizing high value quantitative feature values.

-#### EXAMPLE 3, From a relatively similar assortment of anime:
+#### EXAMPLE 3: From a relatively similar assortment of anime
 ['Attack on Titan', 'Attack on Titan Season 2', 'Bungo Stray Dogs', 'My Hero Academia 3', 'Nanbaka', 'Nanbaka: Season 2', 'Nanbaka: Idiots with Student Numbers!', 'One Punch Man']
 SHARED THEMES/WORDS: survival, human, hero, villain, criminal, police, school, attack

 Using our personal anime knowledge and experiences, we selected a set of anime that were relatively closely associated for our KNN model testing.
 Below are our KNN model recommendations: